 The details of the composition of CSR Committee CSR Policy and projects undertaken bythe Company during FY2017 are given in the section titled Annual Report on CSRinitiatives' in Annexure 2 of this Report.

 MATERIAL CHANGES AND COMMITMENT AFFECTING FINANCIAL POSITION OF THE COMPANY

-There are no material changes and commitments affecting the financial position of theCompany which has occurred between the end of the financial year of the Company i.e. 31March 2016 and the date of this Directors' report.
+There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year of the Company i.e. 31March 2017 and the date of this Report.